-Unlike most other desert frogs, the Desert Tree Frog doesn’t burrow into the ground to avoid the heat.
-They spend the daytime hiding under rocks, beneath the loose bark of River Red Gums, or in whatever tree openings they can squeeze themselves into.
-At night they squeeze out again to look for food.
+Unlike most other desert frogs, the Desert Tree Frog doesn't burrow into the ground to avoid the heat.
+They spend the daytime hiding under rocks, beneath the loose bark of River Red Gums, or in tree openings.
+At night they emerge to look for food.

-A Desert Tree Frog’s skin isn’t completely waterproof, so it needs to stay close to a permanent water source.
-It conserves water by resting with its head lowered and legs held tight into its body.
+Desert Tree Frogs need to stay close to a permanent water source.
+They conserve water by resting with a lowered head and legs held close to their body.

 Groups of this frog often squeeze into rock crevices to prevent dehydration, or huddle in damp soil under rocks or in tree hollows, changing their position regularly within the group so that each frog spends time in the centre of the cluster where it is warm and moist.

-Desert Tree Frogs can amazingly survive several years between rains.
-They squeeze into an opening in a tree and sleep there out of the heat until there is water in the creek again.
+Desert Tree Frogs can survive several years between rains.
+They squeeze into a small opening in a tree near a water course and sleep there out of the heat until there is water in the creek again.